Boiler Maintenance: What You Should Know

 Drum

-Drums are water or steam reservoirs found at the upper end of a water tube within boiler water pipes.
-They keep the steam within the water tubes and operate as a phase separator for the steam and water mix.
+Drums are water or steam reservoirs located at the upper end of a water tube in a boiler’s water pipes.
+They keep the steam within the water tubes and act as a phase separator for the steam-water mixture.

 Headers

 Boiler headers, also called manifolds, operate as outlets for hot fluids.
-It’s crucial to check headers because they can get deformed because of the constant exposure to fluctuating temperatures and thermal stress.
+It’s crucial to check headers because they can deform due to constant exposure to fluctuating temperatures and thermal stress.

 Tubing